 Like older wooden windows, metal windows are well known for creating more Condensation in the home.

-Dampness also encourages the growth of mould spores that thrive in these moist areas.
-It mostly leads to black sooty mould on windows, and you might also notice mould on walls, even on curtains, where cold has been allowed to build up over time.
-This will also have a strong odour.
+Dampness also encourages the growth of mould spores that thrive in moist areas.
+This mostly leads to black sooty mould on windows, but you might also notice mould on walls, even on curtains, where cold has been allowed to build up over time.
+This mould will also have a strong odour.

 How Condensation Forms

-All air contains water vapour the amount of water that the air carries is affected by the temperature of the air.
+All air contains water vapour, but the amount of water it carries is affected by its temperature.
 This is called Relative Humidity.

 Hot air carries more moisture than cold air.
 As the air rises, it can maintain a higher volume of water.

-Once the air is saturated with water vapour (at any given temperature), it will deposit water beads (Condensation) on any surface that is cold enough.
+Once the air is saturated with water vapour (at any given temperature), it will deposit water beads (Condensation) on any cold surface.
 The surface temperature at which this moisture will form is called the ‘dew point.
 (For example, take a cold glass bottle out of the fridge.
 The glass will immediately sweat on the outside.’

 In most cases, an insulated roof will reduce the cold in the home.
-A well-insulated home will retain heat much longer than an unprotected home.
-So heating throughout the house should reduce Condensation in most homes.
-If the air in the home is freezing, remember that if the dew point is low, you will have Condensation in the house when there is cold air that meets warm air from breathing or bathing or cooking.
+A well-insulated home will retain heat much longer than an unprotected home, so heating throughout the house should reduce Condensation in most homes.
+If the air in the home is freezing, remember that if the dew point is low, you will have Condensation when cold air meets warm air from breathing, bathing, or cooking.
 If the air is warmer, then there is less of a problem.

 Alternative ways to reduce Condensation.

-- Washing machines and tumble dryers must be in an area that is well ventilated.
+- Washing machines and tumble dryers must be in a well-ventilated area.

-- It is better to hang wet clothing up outdoors to avoid Condensation.
+- Hanging wet clothing outdoors is the best option.
 If this is not possible, leave doors or windows open.

-- When cooking, bathing, or even taking a shower, ensure the doors are closed; this will reduce Condensation to other home areas.
-Also, look at the extractor fan to remove some of the Condensation.
+- When cooking, bathing, or showering, close the doors.
+Also, look at the extractor fan to remove some of the moist air.

 - If you are taking a shower or bath, make sure that you switch on an extractor fan or open a window.
 This will eliminate the steam from running warm water in a cold room.
-It will help reduce the Condensation but will not eliminate the problem.
+It will help reduce moisture, but it will not eliminate the problem.

-- Portable gas bottles and paraffin heaters produce a lot of moisture, along with a lot of toxic fumes.
-This form of heat causes excessive Condensation in your home; it is also a health and safety hazard.
+- Portable gas bottles and paraffin heaters produce a lot of moisture and toxic fumes.
+This form of heat causes excessive Condensation in your home, which is also a health and safety hazard.

-- Most homes have dogs and cats as well as plants that produce moisture.
-If you have fish tanks, make sure they cover them.
-And when you are suffering from excess Condensation, look to move your plants outdoors as well.
+- Most homes have dogs, cats, and plants that produce moisture.
+If you have fish tanks, make sure they are covered.
+When you are suffering from excess Condensation, look to move your plants outdoors as well.

 - If you don’t have an extractor fan in your bathroom or kitchen, ensure you wipe down all walls and ceilings after a bath or shower.

-- Do not pack too much clothing into bedroom wardrobes, etc. This will help mould growth in these areas.
-If there is no space for airflow, the clothes etc. will become mouldy.
+- Do not pack too much clothing into bedroom wardrobes, etc. This will help mould grow in these areas.
+If there is no space for airflow, the clothes will become mouldy.

-- For the same reason as above, ensure that your furniture in the room is at least 50mm away from all walls so that airflow can move around the room.
-Also, put wardrobes against internal divisions rather than the colder external walls to create mould in the clothing.
+- For the same reason as above, ensure that your furniture is at least 50mm away from all walls so that airflow can move around the room.
+Also, wardrobes should be put against internal divisions rather than the colder external walls to create mould in the clothing.
 A very musty smell will develop.

-- Ensure your home has enough heating as a warmer home will reduce Condensation.
+- Ensure your home has enough heating, as a warmer home will reduce moisture.

-- If a few people use a lounge on a cold day and have a condensation problem remember to open a window to help airflow and reduce the Condensation.
+- If a few people use a lounge on a cold day and have a condensation problem, remember to open a window to help with airflow and reduce it.

 - Ensure your home can breathe.
-Check all vents and extractor fans, and roof extractor whirlybirds greatly help certain applications.
+Check all vents and extractor fans.
+Roof extractor whirlybirds greatly help specific applications.

 - These symptoms are listed in the order they are most likely to occur.
 In other words, in the places most at risk of condensation forming.